 I hated haircuts growing up.
-Haircuts were what you got when your parents or the school district wouldn’t let you keep your hair long.
-My one goal was always to have them cut as little off as possible.
-In fact, I can’t remember a single time I thought I looked better after a haircut.
+Haircuts were what you got when your parents or the school district wouldn’t let you grow your hair long.
+My goal was always to have the barber cut off as little as possible.
+I can’t remember a single time I thought I looked better after a haircut.
 When I was a kid, my parents would take me to one of those brand-name franchises that would service you in less than 20 minutes.
-Every time was a different stylist who could never seem to figure out my hair in the short time allotted to them.
-They would cut it too short or it wouldn’t turn out right where there were cowlicks.
+Every visit was with a different stylist who could never seem to figure out my hair in the short allotted time.
+They would cut it too short or botch the area with cowlicks in the front and back.
 I could no longer see the logic of paying someone to perform a service I didn’t want done to begin with and thought I could learn to do better myself.
 Plus, I was already getting my hands dirty as my neckline would get out of control after about a week in-between cuts.
 I decided to take action and started cutting my own hair.

 Learning how to cut your own hair requires patience and focus.
 It’s easiest for people with shorter hair.
-For longer hair you have to use scissors, which require skill and are less forgiving.
-If this is you, plan on watching a lot of YouTube videos.
-Cutting your hair also makes more sense if you don’t enjoy going to an establishment.
-A lot of people enjoy getting “treated” for a half hour.
+For longer hair, you have to use scissors, which require skill and are less forgiving.
+If your hair is long, plan on watching a lot of YouTube videos.
+Cutting your hair also makes more sense if you don’t enjoy going to a barber.
+A lot of people like the feeling of getting “treated” by a professional.
 It is a form of therapy for them.
-Or maybe they have a good relationship with a particular stylist and like the cultural experience of getting a professional haircut.
+Or maybe they have a good relationship with a particular barber and like the cultural experience of getting a professional haircut.

 If you decide to cut your own hair, the first thing you need are good tools.
 My last pair of Wahl’s clippers has lasted me 6 years, and I recommend this brand to everyone.
-This pair Wahl Professional 5-Star Cord/Cordless Magic Clip (Amazon affiliate link) is a newer version of my old one.
+This pair Wahl Professional 5-Star Cord/Cordless Magic Clip is a newer version of my old one.
 There’s no telling how long it will last if you take care of it.
-If you’re looking for a cheaper alternative, there’s Wahl Clipper Elite Pro High-Performance (Amazon affiliate link) .
+If you’re looking for a cheaper alternative, there’s Wahl Clipper Elite Pro High-Performance.
 It’s cordless and costs about half as much but will get the job done.
 Both products come with attachments for cutting at various lengths.
 You will also need a pair of scissors for hair you want to keep longer and for areas hard to reach with clippers.
-I haven’t bought scissors in a long time, but Equinox Professional Shears Razor Edge (Amazon affiliate link) is Amazon’s top-rated product and is sharp enough for all hair types.
+I haven’t bought scissors in a long time, but Equinox Professional Shears Razor Edge is Amazon’s top-rated product and is sharp enough for all hair types.